Maguire Daisy Facts

-Maguire Daisy Physical Characteristics
+Maguire Daisy Physical Description

-Each specimen produces 1-5 flower heads, and each of these produces as many as 20 small blooms.
-Not surprisingly, they display the yellow center and surrounding white petals typical of most daisies.
+Also, both the numerous stems and the small, narrow leaves of the Maguire Daisy develop covered in dense hair-like structures.
+Further, each specimen produces 1-5 flower heads.
+In turn, each of these produces as many as 20 small blooms.
+Not surprisingly, these display the yellow center and surrounding white petals typical of most daisies.

 Maguire Daisy Distribution, Habitat, and Status

+But, even within these, the Maguire Daisy prefers small, specific sections.
+That’s because its principal habitat consists of pine and juniper woodland, and also areas of shrubland, within the canyons, washes, and mesas.
 Despite its numbers, the minimal distribution forms a concern.
 A single natural disaster could seriously threaten the species.
 For that reason, the U.S. Fish and Wildlife Service lists the plant as Threatened.